-What the Scrofula is going on here?
+What in the Scrofula is going on here?

 In the Philippines, Tuberculosis is still quite common, and there is a variation of the disease that resides in the neck called Scrofula.
 The lab said they found TB bacteria in the sample.
-Tuberculosis is a dangerous disease, especially if it gets into your lungs, where it leaves serious scares and generally makes breathing challenging.
+Tuberculosis is a dangerous disease, especially if it gets into your lungs, where it leaves serious scars and generally makes breathing challenging.

 I immediately went on heavy antibiotics, which were 5 daily horse pills, and the treatment calls for those pills to be taken every day for six months.